Need Help? Give us a call.

-Since they seem to offer fast and dependable service, Quicken Loans sounds like the perfect place to go to request funding for your new or established small business.
-Particularly if you’ve worked with this lender before to obtain a home mortgage, it’s logical that you may not want to reinvent the wheel.
+More than one entrepreneur has found themselves wondering if there are Quicken small business loans.
+Quicken is one of the biggest names in lending, and since they seem to offer fast and dependable service, Quicken Loans sounds like the perfect place to go to request funding for your new or established small business.

-That said, it may not be immediately clear whether a business loan from Quicken is even an option—let alone whether going this route for funding would be a good choice for your business.
+That said, it may not be immediately clear whether a Quicken small business loan is even an option—let alone whether going this route for funding would be a good choice for your business.
+Let’s do a little bit of digging to determine what Quicken Loans can do for your business.

-Is there such a thing as Quicken loans for business?
+Is there such a thing as Quicken small business loans?
 The short answer is no, but yes … kind of.

 The longer explanation is that, no, Quicken Loans does not offer a commercial or business loan in the traditional sense.
 You won’t be able to take out, say, a short-term business loan or a business line of credit directly through Quicken if that’s what you’re looking for.